Follow TV Tropes

 • Since the shorts which make up Azur Lane Comic Anthology are all set in separate continuities, they can get away with showing their individual interpretations of the Commander on-screen.
 That said, many of the shorts still opt to at least obscure the Commander's face.

-• In Diamond Daydreams there is no sign of the male lead character of the Kita e visual novels the show is based on, which results in a very compelling set of Slice of Life stories.
+• In Diamond Daydreams, there is no sign of the male lead character of the Kita e visual novels the show is based on, which makes the individual Slice of Life stories largely disconnected from each other.

 • Since two Final Fantasy entries (I and III) star casts of generic characters, the series has come up with various ways of dealing with this across the many spinoffs and crossovers - often featuring different interpretations of the same character.